DWI Unconditional Bail Bonds

 Note: At 20.00 a day for 30 days on an alcohol monitor it would cost around 600.00.
 You could have been off the alcohol monitor initially and it would have cost the same amount at the time of your release for a 12,000 DWI Unconditional Bail Bond, with no invasive alcohol monitor.

 If you’re going to pay close to the same amount of being on the monitor in the first 30 days, why would you have not wanted to be off conditions and the monitor?
-It truly makes no sense, the choice is clear, call A-Affordable Bail Bonds for all your DWI Bail Bond needs in Minnesota.
+It truly makes no sense, the choice is clear, call our DWI Bail Bondsman for all your DWI Bail Bond needs in Minnesota.
 We will review your situation and see what the best option is for you or a loved one moving forward.
-We inform our clients properly with decades of experience, Professional and honest you can rely on the local bail bondsman.
+We inform our clients properly with decades of experience, Professional and honest you can rely on the Local Bail Bondsman.

 Professional & Dedicated Bail Bondsmen